 Yunnan Nationalities Villages

-on the northeastern shore of Dianchi Lake and is a good place
+shore of Dianchi Lake and is a good place to show visitors

 the cultural ways and traditions of the numerous ethnic groups

-from the youth of the relevant nationalities to
+are all chosen from the youth of the relevant nationalities

-act as guides and performers for tourists.
-The
+to act as guides and performers for tourists.
+The three major

 The Dai Nationality Village: